hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Add a client certificate

-If you want to generate certificates for additional VPN clients, just run the [helper script](#using-helper-scripts) again.
+If you want to generate certificates for additional IKEv2 VPN clients, just run the [helper script](#using-helper-scripts) again.
 Or you may refer to step 4 in [this section](#manually-set-up-ikev2-on-the-vpn-server).

-### Export a client certificate
+### Export configuration for an existing client

-By default, the [IKEv2 helper script](#using-helper-scripts) exports client certificates after running.
-If you want to manually export a client certificate, first check the database with `certutil -L -d sql:/etc/ipsec.d`, then refer to "export `.p12` file" in step 4 of [this section](#manually-set-up-ikev2-on-the-vpn-server).
+By default, the [IKEv2 helper script](#using-helper-scripts) exports client configuration after running.
+If later you want to export configuration for an existing client, run the helper script again and select the appropriate option.

 ### Revoke a client certificate